FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 Underfoot is a lovely, large cream rug which softens the hard flooring and lifts the otherwise dark scheme.

-The dark blue walls extend into the cosy master bedroom where the feeling of being in a boutique hotel is ever present.
+The dark blue walls extend into the master bedroom, where Enass has crafted an intimate sanctuary that balances drama with tranquility.
+The rich tones create depth in this more private space, establishing a cocoon-like atmosphere where the feeling of being in a boutique hotel is ever present.

 At the centre of the room is a luxurious double bed.
 Stylish walnut panelling is used behind the bed to create an interesting headboard that extends to the ceiling and makes the room feel taller.